(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 The Jenkins Lincoln-Mercury Roto-Sphere was installed around 1960.
 It had fallen into disrepair over the years but was completely restored in 2007.
 For more, see these websites: 1 and 2.

 The Catalina Motel Roto-Sphere is installed on the roof.
 It is no longer lit and does not spin.
 The star at the top of the motel's freestanding neon sign appears to mimic the Roto-Sphere.
+As of 2013, I'm told this sign may soon be sold to a private collector.
 For more, see these websites: 1, 2, and 3

 The Memory Lane Roto-Sphere was originally installed in Bean Station, TN at a truckstop/gas station.
 It was later moved to a go-kart track.
 The Eldridges bugged the owners for years and finally got the sign for their collection of Americana.
 They had it restored and the arms painted red, white and blue.
 I've been told that the sign spins.
 For more, see these websites: 1, 2, and 3.